local-npm/local-npm/README.md

 npm is built on top of CouchDB, so `local-npm` works by replicating the full "skimdb" database to a local [PouchDB Server](https://github.com/pouchdb/pouchdb-server).
 You can inspect the running database at [http://127.0.0.1:16984/_utils](http://127.0.0.1:16984/_utils).
 (Don't write to it!)

 The entire "skimdb" (metadata) is replicated locally, but for the "fullfatdb" (metadata plus tarballs), only what you `npm install` is stored.
 To start from scratch, just delete whatever directory you started the server in.

-When you `npm install` a module, all its versions are stored in the local database. `local-npm` uses [fullfat-registry](https://github.com/npm/npm-fullfat-registry), so this process is guaranteed to be the same one that generates the fullfatdb itself.

 CouchDB has a changes feed, so `local-npm` just listens to the `skimdb` changes to know when it needs to refresh an outdated module.
 Changes should replicate within a few seconds of being published.